 1. Know your credit score

 Knowing your credit scores is important when choosing which lenders to contact.
-If you have scores on the lower end, such as 580 or 600 then you need to speak to lenders that work with lower credit scores.
+If you have scores on the lower end, such as 580 or 600, you need to speak to lenders who work with lower credit scores.

 Many consumers choose not to apply with multiple lenders because they are afraid of hurting their credit score.
 However, FICO, the credit scoring company used by most lenders.
 Allows a “rate shopping period” so consumers can apply with multiple lenders without affecting their credit score.

-Brokers do have fees for their service and sometimes these fees can be quite costly.
-You also run the risk of a broker not getting you the best rate or lowest payment because one lender pays a bigger commission than another lender.
+Brokers do have fees for their service, and sometimes these fees can be quite costly.
+You also run the broker’s risk, not getting you the best rate or lowest payment because one lender pays a bigger commission than another lender.

 KNOW THE DIFFERENT TYPES OF LENDERS

-As a first-time homebuyer is can be very confusing understanding all the different types of mortgage companies and lenders out there.
+As a first-time homebuyer, it can be very confusing to understand all the different mortgage companies and lenders.

 - Correspondent lender: Correspondent lenders are local mortgage companies or online lenders that initially offers the mortgage loan before selling it to a larger bank.

 Not every online mortgage company will offer you the same rate.
 It’s recommended to get loan offers from at least 3-4 different lenders.
-By getting multiple home loan estimates you will rest easy knowing you’re getting a competitive mortgage rate and lowest monthly payment.
+By getting multiple home loan estimates, you will rest easy knowing you’re getting a competitive mortgage rate and the lowest monthly payment.

-Lenders also charge closing costs, these costs vary lender to lender.
-By comparing multiple home loan offers you will also be able to make sure you’re not paying too much in closing costs.
+Lenders also charge closing costs; these costs vary from lender to lender.
+By comparing multiple home loan offers, you will also be able to make sure you’re not paying too much in closing costs.

 It’s simple.
-The higher your credit score, the best mortgage rate you’ll receive.
-There are a few things you can do to make sure your score is as high as it can be before having lenders pull your credit.
+The higher your credit score, the better the interest rate you’ll receive on your loan.
+You can do a few things to make sure your score is as high as it can be before having lenders pull your credit.

-Pay down your credit card balances: The ratio of your credit card balance compared to your credit limit is your credit utilization ratio.
+Pay down your credit card balances: Your credit card balance ratio compared to your credit limit is your credit utilization ratio.
 This ratio makes up 30% of your FICO score.
 It’s a huge factor in your credit score.
 Pay those balances off completely if you can, at least make sure they’re under 15% and keep it that way while getting a mortgage.

-Ask a lot of questions.
-If they stumble over answers or give you wrong answers that’s a major red flag.
-If you find yourself having to repeat things they should know already over and over again, beware, you don’t want a forgetful lender.
+Ask a lot of questions if they stumble over answers or give you wrong answers, that’s a major red flag.
+If you find yourself having to repeat things they should know already repeatedly, beware; you don’t want a forgetful lender.

-These are hundreds of online lenders that pop up on Google.
+Hundreds of online lenders pop up on Google.
 Calling every online mortgage company is nearly impossible.
 There are great websites that allow you to compare online mortgage lenders.

-Remember these companies don’t match you with the best mortgage lenders online, they match you to the best mortgage lenders in their networks that pay them for mortgage leads, not necessarily “the best mortgage companies”.
-You just might be able to get a lower rate somewhere else.
+Remember, these companies don’t match you with the best mortgage lenders online.
+They match you to the best mortgage lenders in their networks that pay them for mortgage leads, not necessarily “the best mortgage companies.”
+You might be able to get a lower rate somewhere else.

 You want to make sure that the online lender you’re working with is reputable.
 You can check lender reviews online, but read them with a grain of salt.

 Some online lenders like Loan Depot and Carrington Mortgage offer subprime loans for borrowers with low credit scores.
-These are not only risky loans, they are very difficult to complete.
-Because these mortgage companies take on risker deals they will have more negative reviews from people who se loans fell apart because of credit or income issues.
+These are not only risky loans; they are challenging to complete.
+Because these mortgage companies take on risker deals, they will have more negative reviews from people whose loans fell apart because of credit or income issues.

-Before you can start house hunting you’ll need a pre-approval letter.
+Before you can start house hunting, you’ll need a pre-approval letter.
 Using a pre-approval letter from a bank or lender doesn’t mean you have to use that lender.
 You can get pre-approved in one phone call.
-You just need one pre-approval, after you get one you don’t need to ask each lender for one.
+You need one pre-approval; after you get one, you don’t need to ask each lender for one.

 Finding the best mortgage lender online is no easy task.
-There is no clear cut”best mortgage company” you have to find the best mortgage lender for your situation.
+These 8 tips will help you find the best online mortgage lender to work with.

-Weather you’re looking to buy a new home, or refinance your existing home.
-Hopefully these tips help you on your journey for finding your next mortgage company.
+Whether you’re looking to buy a new home or refinance your existing home, hopefully, these tips help you on your journey to finding your next mortgage company.